Marcopolo1975/portfolio-project-4/README.md

 ## Acknowledgments

-Many thanks to my mentor Antonio for his support and advice throughout my Course spacialy for creating portfolio projects.
+Many thanks to my mentor Antonio for his support and guidance throughout my Course spacialy for creating portfolio projects.
-Thanks to The Code Institute slack community for their quick responses and very helpful feedback in particular Ian Meigh.
+Thanks to The Code Institute slack community for their quick responses and very helpful feedback in particular Tomas_K.